Chad Fletcher: Early career

 Fletcher began his professional football career in the West Australian Football League with Subiaco, and was elevated from the West Coast rookie list in 1998.
 He made his AFL debut in 1999, but did not make his mark on the league until 2002.

 Career rise

 Fletcher was 4th in the West Coast Best & Fairest voting in 2002 before he improved to 3rd in 2003 and 2nd in 2004.
 In 2003, Fletcher was selected to play for Australia in the International Rules series against Ireland, and in 2004 he was named to the interchange bench of his first All-Australian team.

-Fletcher was one of the most prolific ball winners in the AFL, and played in the West Coast midfield with Daniel Kerr.
+Fletcher was known as one of the most prolific ball winners in the AFL, and played in the West Coast midfield with Daniel Kerr.

-Chad Fletcher was sometimes forgotten in West Coast's incredible midfield but did show he was very skillful.
+Chad Fletcher was sometimes forgotten in West Coast's midfield but did show he was very skillful.

 Fletcher is also remembered for running into a fence while practicing a training drill blindfolded in 2005, an initiative by coach John Worsfold.
 He was not injured.